linxy29/p8105_final_report/report_xl2836.md

 ![](report_xl2836_files/figure-markdown_github/unnamed-chunk-10-1.png)

+### Work interference on treated and untreated people

 For working interference plot, we set score for participants’ response and use facet\_wrap to compare the work interference when people get treated and when people do not get treatment.From this plot, we can observe the improvement for all kinds of disorders when people get treatment.

 ``` r